MANDATORY PENALTY RELATED TO ALL SEX CRIMES

 The lay of the land, when it comes to the Sex Offender Registry, is in flux.
 There are potentially going to be some BIG legal changes soon.
 However, in the meantime, the following rules apply:

-Both private Sex Offender Registry and public Sex Offender Registry exist.
+Both the Private Sex Offender Registry and the Public Sex Offender Registry exist.

 SEX OFFENDER REGISTRY REQUIREMENTS

-One of the most severe penalties attached to a Sexual Offense Charge is the fact that.
-The Michigan Sex Offender Registration Act (SORA) requires adults in Michigan who are convicted of sex crimes to register as sex offenders.
+One of the most severe penalties attached to a sexual offense charge is the fact that the Michigan Sex Offender Registration Act (SORA) requires adults who are convicted sex offenders to register as sex offenders.

 Tier One: Sex Offender Registry is for 15 years

-Indecent exposure with self fondling in front of a child
+- Indecent exposure with self fondling in front of a child (see indecent exposure Michigan)

 Tier Two: Sex Offender Registry is for 25 years

-Crime Against Nature or Sodomy, if the accuser is younger than 18 but older than 13.
+- Crimes against nature: sodomy, if the accuser is younger than 18, but older than 13

-Gross indecency against an accuser under age 13
+- Gross indecency against an accuser under age 13 (see gross indecency Michigan)

 Michigan Sex Offender Registry